iansjk/ian.kim/src/pages/blog/checking-if-a-property-exists-on-a-javascript-object.md

 > true
 ```

-To work around the possibility of an object redefining `hasOwnProperty`, we can use `Object.prototype.hasOwnProperty.call(myObject, someProperty)` instead, which is a bit safer [1]:
+To work around the possibility of an object redefining `hasOwnProperty`, we can use `Object.prototype.hasOwnProperty.call(myObject, "someProperty")` instead, which is a bit safer [1]:

 ```jsx
 const foo = {